 Over the years, I have realized that most riders grapple with similar problems and mistakes as they develop their riding skills.
 As I taught others and while I rode myself, I began to realize that the same situations occur - maybe in different contexts and at different levels.
 The fact remains, though, that there are certain overarching skills and habits that will affect almost everything else in our rides.

-As I was planning my new Goal Setting for the Equestrian eBook, I put together a list of what I feel are the most common goals that all riders can work on, regardless of their level or discipline.
-Here are some thoughts and questions that can help you set your own goals as you move into 2016 and a new year of riding.
+As I was planning my Goal Setting for the Equestrian eBook, I put together a list of what I feel are the most common goals that all riders can work on, regardless of their level or discipline.
+Here are some thoughts and questions that can help you set your own goals as you move into a new year of riding.

 Consistency in the saddle is an art in itself.
 There is so much that goes into looking steady and sure and the same that maybe all the goals below should really go into this 10th of the Top 10 list.
 In essence, you have to be able to stay in balance, keep impulsion, use the right seat aid at the right time, and put it all together into a confident and comfortable connection with your horse.